Public interest disclosures - frequently asked questions

-The Public Interest Disclosures Act 1994 (PID Act) sets out a system under which people working within the NSW public sector can report serious wrongdoing without having to worry about being sued for defamation or a breach of confidence.
+The Public Interest Disclosures Act 1994 (PID Act) sets out a system under which people working within the NSW public sector can report serious wrongdoing in a way that gives them protection from reprisal action and liability.
 The things people can make a public interest disclosure about are corrupt conduct, serious maladministration, serious and substantial waste, a failure to properly fulfil functions and responsibilities under the Government Information (Public Access) Act 2009 (GIPA Act), and a pecuniary interest contravention under the Local Government Act 1993.

 2. What role does the Information Commissioner have in relation to public interest disclosures?